 The trucking companies must also have its drivers keep records of the mechanical issues of the trucks they drive on a daily basis.
-As part of the driver’s log the driver must go through a check list and make note of any issues involving the mechanics of the truck.
-The check list includes issues concerning braking, steering, or attachment part issues, any issues they had to report to the trucking company during their route, and any other issues that could result in mechanical breakdown or impact the safety of the vehicle.
+As part of the driver’s log, the driver must go through a checklist and make notes of any issues involving the mechanics of the truck.
+The checklist includes issues concerning braking, steering, or attachment part issues, any issues they had to report to the trucking company during their route, and any other issues that could result in mechanical breakdown or impact the safety of the vehicle.
 These mechanical logs by the drivers must be retained along with the other maintenance reports.

 Poor Maintenance – More Prevalent Than We Think